youwen5/web/routes/writing/+doing-web-development-in-typst.typ

 ```

-Obviously you can’t create any interactive components like a fully fledged web
+Obviously you can't create any interactive components like a fully fledged web
 framework, but you get this middle ground between the austerity and ease of
 writing of Markdown, and the power of a templating system.
 (I am aware of
 #smallcaps[#link("https://mdxjs.com/")[mdx]], but then you have to use a
 fully-fledged web framework #emoji.face.nausea.)
-It’s surprisingly nice to use,
+It's surprisingly nice to use,
 despite #smallcaps[html] export being a total afterthought in Typst right now
 (which, again, is 99% a document preparation system, not a static site
 generator).